loicdtx/lsru/README.rst

 Installation
 ------------

-    Note: This package requires python 3

-Activate a **python3** virtualenv (optional but preferable) and run:
+Activate a virtualenv (optional but preferable) and run:

 .. code:: sh